Getting to Mendoza

 Health Insurance & Travel Insurance // In case of unforeseen health complications, be familiar with your health insurance coverage in advance of your departure.
 Travel Insurance is highly recommended and should be purchased before your trip.

 Room to Shop // Finally, be sure to leave room in your suitcase for new treasures you will surely discover in Mendoza!

 Passports // Passports are required of all visitors.
 In advance of your departure, be sure that your passport will not expire during your trip abroad.
 In the case that you need to renew your passport, or get additional pages inserted into it, allow a couple of months for processing delays.

-Visas // Currently, visitors to Argentina from the United States, Canada and Australia must pay an entrance fee (visitor visa) equal to the amount that those countries charge Argentine residents.
-The current fees are: $160 for the United States (valid for 10 years), $100 for Australians (valid for 1 year) and $75 for Canadians (valid for one entry).
+Visas // Currently, only visitors to Argentina from Australia must pay an entrance fee (visitor visa).
+The current fee is U$100 for Australian citizens visiting Argentina and this visa is valid for 10 years.
 Argentina now requires that this fee be paid online prior to coming to the country.
 In order to pay the fee, you must go to Provincia Payment System website, register, pay with your credit card and print out a receipt.
 You must then bring that receipt with you to prove payment.
 Remember to bring the paper receipt with you when you travel to Argentina.
 Present the receipt at Immigration Control where it will be scanned and processed.
-Payment is no longer accepted at the airports and airlines and ferries are now requiring proof of this payment before boarding.
+Payment is no longer accepted at the airports.
+Airlines and ferries are now requiring proof of this payment before boarding.
 You will be denied boarding if you do not bring proof of payment!

 Prior to your custom built tour to Mendoza, become familiar with relevant information about life in Argentina.
 Things are done a little differently down here and we would like our visitors to come prepared for the awesome excursion, so please take note of the following things.